KQM-git/TCL/docs/enemy-data/bosses/overworld-bosses/hypostases/hypostases.md

 * Turns into a giant drill and spins across the arena.
 * Moves to the center of the arena and forms a spinning dome formation with its' shell while sending out many small waves of shell pieces.
 * Sends shell pieces into the sky and rains them down in an octagon formation around the player, trapping them, before raining lightning in the cage.
-  * The cage can be broken by attacking the pillars with elemental damage.
+  * The cage can be broken by attacking the pillars with Elemental damage.
   * The core will be exposed during this attack.
   * This attack is usually performed only when the player takes too long to defeat the Electro Hypostasis.
 * Forms a ring around its' core with its' shell pieces and fires lasers out in 4 directions.
 The ring will then rotate, the lasers moving with it.
 When the lasers turn off, the shell pieces quickly converge on the core.